Where to Get the Best Bagels in Sonoma County

 Flavia’s

-This Cloverdale restaurant serves up a unique combination of great-tasting tortas, birria and bagels.
+This Cloverdale Mexican restaurant serves up a unique combination of great-tasting tortas, birria and bagels.
 Make your own bagel sandwich at the bagel bar, which has over a dozen different bagels to choose from along with various spreads, meats, veggies and cheeses.
-Or order a bagel sandwich off the menu, like the regular go-to Hot Mess Bagel with egg, ham and cheddar cheese on a bagel of your choice.
+Or order a bagel sandwich off the menu, like the regular go-to Hot Mess bagel with egg, ham, cheese and chive cream cheese on an onion bagel.
+For a spicy kick to your morning, try the Choribagel — egg, cheese, chorizo and jalapeño on a jalapeño bagel.

 Honorable Mentions…